-We emphasize here that our algebraic technique described above can be generally useful beyond the BLESS model.
 Essentially, our proof technique exploits the following two key model properties. \emph{First}, observed variables are conditionally independent given the (potentially multiple) latent variables.
-This property makes it possible to write the joint distribution of the observed variables as the product of (a) Khatri-Rao product of individual conditional probability tables and (b) the vector of the joint probability mass function of latent variables. \emph{Second}, there exist rich graphical structures involving the latent variables and observed variables.
-The graph will induce many equality constraints on the conditional probability table $\bo\Phi^{(j)}$ of each observed variable given the configurations of the latent.
-The first property above about conditional independence is an extremely prevailing assumption adopted in many other latent variable models, and it is often called ``local indenpendence'' in the literature.
-The second property above about graph-induced constraints is also frequently encountered across various directed and undirected graphical models \citep{lauritzen1996graphical}.
-Because of these two facts, we expect our techniques will be generally useful to find identifiability conditions for other complicated discrete models with multidimensional latent and graphical structures, e.g., discrete Bayesian networks with latent variables with application to causal inference \citep{allman2015dag, mealli2016causal}, mixed membership models \citep{erosheva2007aoas}, and overlapping community models for networks \citep{todeschini2020exchangeable}.
+This property makes it possible to write the joint distribution of the observed variables as the product of two parts: one being the Khatri-Rao product (i.e., column-wise Kronecker product) of multiple conditional probability tables, and the other being the vector of the probability mass function of latent variables. \emph{Second}, graphical structures exist between the latent and observed variables.
+Such graphs can induce many equality constraints on the conditional probability table $\bo\Phi^{(j)}$ of an observed variable given the latent.
+The first property above about conditional independence is a prevailing assumption adopted in many other latent variable models.
+The second property above about graph-induced constraints also frequently appear in directed and undirected graphical models \citep{lauritzen1996graphical}.
+Therefore, our technique may be useful to find identifiability conditions for other discrete models with multidimensional latent and graphical structures, e.g., discrete Bayesian networks with latent variables with application to causal inference \citep{allman2015dag, mealli2016causal} and mixed membership models \citep{erosheva2007aoas}.

+{In our proofs of the identifiability results, the number of latent variables $K$ is assumed to be known.
+To the author's best knowledge, in all previous studies that leveraged Kruskal's Theorem to establish identifiability, the number of latent variables has always been assumed as known.
+Compared to Kruskal's Theorem, our proof technique provides a closer look into the identifiability of individual parameters under graphical constraints.
+But we still need to assume that the number of parameters is fixed when investigating the solutions to the polynomial equations \eqref{eq-trans}.
+We expect that to identify $K$, new approaches that look beyond the polynomial equation systems will be needed.
+We leave the interesting and nontrivial question of identifying $K$ as a future research direction.}

-\subsection{Discussing Connections to and Differences from Related Works}
+\subsection{Discussing connections to and differences from related works}